 While we all long for an office environment where everyone co-exists on a level of close-knit camaraderie, it's still true that many employees simply won’t feel comfortable disclosing health or personal matters to fellow colleagues – especially if they’re new to the team.

-Use notice boards, company intranets, team training days and personal one-to-ones to remind your workforce of opportunities they have where they can discuss their personal wellbeing confidentially, whether that be a local community event or a hotline number for counseling.
+Use notice boards, company intranets, team training days and personal one-to-ones to remind your workforce of opportunities they have where they can discuss their personal wellbeing confidentially, whether that be a local community event or a hotline number for counselling.

 Promote fitness through gym and ride to work schemes, or consider a mindfulness retreat instead of your usual team day out.
 By bringing these opportunities and outlets to the fore, it will help normalise the idea of mental health care.
-Make it a pre-emptive measure rather than an afterthought.
+Make it a preemptive measure rather than an afterthought.

 Mix things up

 Allow work-from-home days, a flexible workspace setting and the occasional office treat – mixing up the mundane even slightly can make a serious difference to those suffering with depression or simply feeling a little down by the repetitive nature of the working week.